 Having a window escape ladder in place is one way to ensure that you and your loved ones can escape quickly and safely if a home fire breaks out.

 Every home should have an emergency fire escape plan.
-78% of all fire deaths occur in home fires, and household members have an average of two minutes to escape before smoke and flames engulf the entire house.
+Note that 75% of all fire deaths occur in home fires and household members have an average of two minutes to escape before smoke and flames engulf the entire house.1, 2

 To help make your home safer, we’ll cover some of the features you want in an emergency escape ladder and give you our top recommendations for ladders that are worth checking out.

-Rated as one of the safest and best in the market, the X-IT Emergency Fire Escape Ladder fits to walls and windows of all sizes.
+Rated as one of the safest and best in the market, the X-IT Emergency Fire Escape Ladder works with walls and windows of all sizes.
 Because the X-IT ladder weighs just six pounds, most members of the family can move it.
-It also comes in a range of lengths from thirteen to fifty-three feet.
+It also comes in a range of lengths from 13 to 53 feet.